mrets/Help/markets_participating.md

 4. You should now see Markets on the taskbar.
 After clicking on Markets, you will see any Markets in which you have accepted an invitation to participate.
 ![](https://github.com/mrets/photos/blob/master/markets_participating4.png)

+Next, we are taking a look at how to put Certificates on the Market.
+A guide to this process can be found here.